rizasif/gcloud-iot-appengine/README.md

 ```

 * Create new device:
+Inorder to create a new device, you will need to upload an RSA -x509 key.
+It is recommended to generate the key on the Iot device through OpenSSL.
+[This](https://cloud.google.com/iot/docs/how-tos/credentials/keys) resource can be useful.
 ```
 curl -X PUT -F data=@[PATH_TO_PUBLIC_KEY] -F registry=[REGISTRY_NAME] -F device=[DEVICE_NAME] [URL]/accounts
 ```

 * Fetch telemetry data for device:
+Only limited amount of data can be fetched from Cloud Iot i.e 0 < [NUMBER_OF_STAES] <= 10.
 ```
 curl -X GET "[URL]/data?registry=[REGISTRY_NAME]&states=[NUMBER_OF_STAES]&device=[DEVICE_NAME]"
 ```